Weighted homology theory of orbifolds and Weighted Polyhedra: Introduction

 The paper is organized as follows.
-In Section~\ref{Sec:Preliminaries}, we review some basic definitions and facts concerning orbifolds and weighted simplicial homology.
-In Section~\ref{Sec:Homology-Theory}, we introduce the definitions of $wt$-homology and $st$-homology of a compact orbifold from a triangulation adapted to the orbifold.
-In Section~\ref{Sec:Pseudo-Orbi}, we define the category of pseudo-orbifolds and extend the definitions of $wt$-homology and $st$-homology to this wider setting.
-In Section~\ref{Sec:Div-Wei-Simplex}, we study the homological properties of a divisibly-weighted simplex.
-In Section~\ref{Sec:Invariance}, we prove that the $wt$-homology and $st$-homology are isomorphism invariants of compact pseudo-orbifolds, and more generally they are invariants under weight-preserving homotopy equivalences.
-In Section~\ref{Sec:Relation}, we prove some basic relations between $wt$-homology, $st$-homology and the usual simplicial homology under certain type of coefficients.
-In Section~\ref{Sec:Example}, we compute $st$-homology and $wt$-homology of some concrete examples of compact orbifolds (e.g. closed surfaces with isolated singular points).
-In Section~\ref{Sec:Variation}, we discuss some variations of $st$-homology and $wt$-homology. .6cm
+In Section~\ref{Sec:Preliminaries}, we will review some basic definitions and constructions in the theories of orbifolds and weighted simplicial homology.
+In addition, we will introduce a new notion called descending weighted simplicial complex and compare it with the usual weighted simplicial complex.
+In Section~\ref{Sec:Homology-Theory}, we introduce the definitions of AW-homology and DW-homology of a compact orbifold.
+In Section~\ref{Sec:Pseudo-Orbi}, we define the notion of weighted polyhedron and extend the definitions of AW-homology and DW-homology to all weighted polyhedra.
+In Section~\ref{Sec:Div-Wei-Simplex}, we prove some basic properties of a divisibly weighted simplex.
+In Section~\ref{Sec:Invariance}, we prove that AW-homology and DW-homology groups are invariants of weighted polyhedra under isomorphisms and more generally under certain type of homotopy equivalences of weighted polyhedra.
+In Section~\ref{Sec:Relation}, we prove some basic relations between AW-homology, DW-homology and the ordinary simplicial homology under some special coefficients.
+It turns out that the free abelian part of AW-homology and DW-homology of a weighted polyhedron is isomorphic to that of the ordinary simplicial homology.
+So it is the torsion part of these two homology theories that can really give us some new information of a weighted polyhedron.
+In Section~\ref{Sec:Example}, we compute AW-homology and DW-homology of some concrete examples such as circles, disks and compact surfaces with isolated singular points.
+In Section~\ref{Sec:Product-Cohomology}, we construct a product on the DW-cohomology groups with integral coefficients and prove that it is graded commutative (see Theorem~\ref{Thm:Graded-Comm-Cup}).
+This construction generalizes the cup product in the ordinary simplicial cohomology.
+In addition, we can define a weighted cap product between DW-homology classes and DW-cohomology classes, which generalizes the ordinary cap product.
+But we remark that there is no parallel product structures in AW-cohomology.
+In Section~\ref{Sec:Poincare-Duality}, we study some relations between AW-(co)homology and DW-(co)homology groups.
+We find that when a weighted polyhedron is based on a compact orientable homology $n$-manifold, its AW-(co)homology and DW-(co)homology will satisfy some duality relations.
+These relations generalize the classical Poincar\'e duality between the homology and cohomology groups of a compact orientable manifold.
+This is another reason why we insist on studying AW-homology and DW-homology at the same time.\n